 Length.
-Brief reports should be no longer than 3000 words including abstract, tables, figure captions, references.
-They should have no more than 3‒4 tables and/or figures (data in the text should not be repeated extensively in tables or figures).
+Brief reports should be no longer than 3000 words, including abstract, tables, figure captions, references.
+In addition, they should have no more than 3‒4 tables and/or figures (data in the text should not be repeated extensively in tables or figures).
 If your brief report is longer, you will need to submit it as a Full Article.

 The brief empirical report should follow a standard format: